theupdateframework/specification/tuf-spec.md

    TARGETPATH.
 The application may use this information to guide download decisions.

+   "keys_for_delegations" lists the public keys to verify signatures of delegated targets roles.
+Revocation and replacement of delegated targets roles keys is done by changing the keys in this field in the delegating role's metadata.

-   DELEGATIONS is an object whose format is the following:
+   "delegations" is a list of DELEGATION objects whose format is the following:

-       { "keys" : {
+        {
-             KEYID : KEY,
-             ... },
-         "roles" : [{
-             "name": ROLENAME,
+          "name": DELEGATION_NAME,
-             "keyids" : [ KEYID, ... ] ,
-             "threshold" : THRESHOLD,
           ("path_hash_prefixes" : [ HEX_DIGEST, ... ] |
           "paths" : [ PATHPATTERN, ... ]),
           "terminating": TERMINATING,
+          "min_roles_in_agreement" : NUM_ROLES,
+          "roleinfo": [{
+            "rolename": ROLENAME,
+            "keyids": [ KEYID ],
+            "threshold": THRESHOLD,
           }, ... ]
         }

-   "keys" lists the public keys to verify signatures of delegated targets roles.
-   Revocation and replacement of delegated targets roles keys is done by changing the keys in this field in the delegating role's metadata.

-   ROLENAME is the name of the delegated role.
-For example, "projects".
+   DELEGATION_NAME is the name of the delegation.

    TERMINATING is a boolean indicating whether subsequent delegations should be considered.